Houston Psychiatrist

 • Depression

-In Conclusion, It is possible to control the symptoms of social anxiety by seeking appropriate treatment including counseling and behavioral therapy.
+It is very possible to control the symptoms of social anxiety by seeking appropriate treatment including counseling, behavioral therapy, and/or medication.
 The use of medications may be recommended in severe cases of social anxiety to help a person feel at ease.
+If you believe you suffer from social anxiety, now is the time to reach out and schedule an appointment today.

 References: